k3jph/k3jph.github.io/coat-of-arms.md

   </div>
 </div>

-### Design and Symbolism {#design-and-symbolism}
+### Design Origins {#design-and-symbolism}

-The argent field establishes clarity and sincerity.
-The tetrahedron Azure reflects geometry, structure, and intellectual architecture.
-Piercing it in bend is a sword Or, inspired in part by the civic seal of Cincinnati, linking personal heraldry to geographic heritage.
-The Arthurian resonance of the sword reinforces themes of legitimacy and responsibility.
+Three central design elements have specific personal origins.
+The tetrahedron represents my career as a mathematician.
+The sword is drawn from the seal of the City of Cincinnati.
+The martlet is an allusion to a legendary descent from Thomas Arundell of Wardour, whose arms were _Sable, six martlets Argent_.
+The Letters Patent themselves carefully describe that descent as alleged but not firmly proven; the martlet is an allusion to the tradition, not evidence that establishes it.

-The crest features a martlet sable.
-Suggested by Count Gauci, the martlet recalls traditional heraldic symbolism associated with aspiration and ceaseless endeavor.
-Traditionally depicted without feet, the martlet symbolizes continuous striving and disciplined pursuit.
-Whether viewed as a nod to potential historical connections or simply as a heraldic emblem of intellectual ambition, it expresses constancy and purposeful motion.
+I do not assign a separate symbolic program to the tinctures.
+I chose the silver, blue, gold, and black color scheme because I liked it.

 ### Motto {#motto}

-For a motto, I chose "_Ir-rieda biss tmexxi l-qalb_," Maltese for "Only the will leads the heart."
+For a motto, I chose "_Ir-rieda biss tmexxi l-qalb_," rendered here consistently as "Only the will leads the heart."
 The phrase emphasizes discipline over impulse and resolve over sentiment, underscoring the guiding principle behind the arms.

 Count Gauci remarked that this was the first Maltese-language motto he had encountered during his term of office.